karakun/openwebstart-page/installation.md

 # How to Use <span class="my-karakun">Open</span>WebStart

-<span class="my-karakun">Open</span>WebStart installs an executable called `javaws` that can run WebStart files with .JNLP suffix.
-During the development phase, the <span class="my-karakun">Open</span>WebStart installer will not change file associations of your existing Oracle `javaws` executable, so you can use both.
+<span class="my-karakun">Open</span>WebStart installs an executable called `javaws` that can run Java Web Start apps (.JNLP suffix).
+During the development phase, the <span class="my-karakun">Open</span>WebStart installer will not change file associations of any existing Oracle `javaws` executable, so you can use both.

 To run JNLP applications with <span class="my-karakun">Open</span>WebStart: